avansinformatica/angular-ivt2-examples/angular/angular-monorepo-starter/README.md

 To get started, you need to:

-1. Clone the repository
+1. Clone the repository.

 ```shell
 git clone https://github.com/path/to/this/repo.git <project_name>
 ```

-2. Install dependencies
+2. Install dependencies.

 ```
 cd <project_name>